RedBeardLab/zeeSQL-doc/docs/index.md

 ## Getting Started

-The module can be downloaded here free of charge.
+The Redis module can be downloaded here free of charge.

+It is possible to use the module for small instance absolutely free of charge, however, if you need more databases or secondary indexes, it is necessary a valid license key.
+More information about the license key and how we charge for it is [available here.][pricing]

 You can start the module with: